Madden NFL 23: Leaked ratings, 99 club members and release date

 - Stefon DiggsLiveTodayTomorrowvs--|

-Madden NFL 23: Leaked ratings, 99 club members and release date originally appeared on NBC Sports Chicago
+Madden NFL 23: Leaked ratings, 99 club members and release date originally appeared on NBC Sports Philadelphia

 One month from now Madden NFL 23 will be the talk of the football community as the annual video game will be released in the midst of training camp.